lestrrat-go/jwx/docs/01-jwt.md

 ## Parse and Verify a JWT (with a key set, matching "kid")

 To parse a JWT *and* verify that its content matches the signature as described in the JWS message using a [`jwk.Set`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Set), you need to add some options when calling the [`jwt.Parse()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwt#Parse) function.

-Let's assume the JWS contains the "kid" header of the key that generated the signature:
+The following code does a lot of preparation to mimic a real JWKS signed JWT, but the code required in the user side is located towards the end.

+In real life, the location of JWKS files are specified by the service that provided you with the signed JWT.
+The URL for these JWKS files often (but are not always guaranteed to be) take the form `https://DOMAIN/.well-known/jwks.json` and the like.
+If you need to fetch these in your code, [refer to the documentation on `jwk` package](04-jwk.md#fetching-jwk-sets).

 <!-- INCLUDE(examples/jwt_parse_with_keyset_example_test.go) -->
 ```go